 Create R Vector using Sequence (seq) Operator

-In this example, we show how to create a vector in R programming using a sequence operator or simply a seq operator.
+Here, we create a vector in this programming using a sequence operator or simply a seq operator.
 The Sequence operator will return values sequentially.

-The below statement will create a Vector in R starting with Value 1 at index position 1 and ends with Value 10 at index position 10 by increment the value by 1.
+It will create a Vector in R starting with Value 1 at index position 1 and ending with Value 10 at index position 10 by incrementing the value by 1.
 It means 1, 2, 3, 4, 5, 6, 7, 8, 9, 10

 a <- seq(from = 1, to = 10, by = 1)